 As the Snowy Mountains Scheme neared completion, the Australian Government passed an Act of Parliament which recognised SMEC as an agency of the Commonwealth Government.
 SMEC was established on 24 June 1970.
 SMEC’s first permanent office in Australia was opened in Cooma in 1970.
-Today, SMEC has sixteen permanent offices in Australia: Adelaide, Brisbane, Canberra, Cooma, Geelong, Gold Coast, Melbourne, Newcastle, Perth, Sunshine Coast, Sydney, Townsville, Traralgon, Grafton, Wollongong and Western Sydney.
+Today, SMEC operates permanent offices in Adelaide, Brisbane, Canberra, Cooma, Geelong, Gold Coast, Grafton, Melbourne, Newcastle, Perth, Sunshine Coast, Sydney, Townsville, Traralgon, Western Sydney and Wollongong.
 SMEC also opened an office in Auckland, New Zealand in 2011.

 Throughout Australia, SMEC delivers a wide range of services across diverse disciplines including the Transport, Water, Hydropower and Energy, Environment, Geotechnics and Tunnels, Urban Development and Government and Advisory Services sectors.
 SMEC’s projects in Australia have included the Sydney Desalination Plant, the Adelaide Desalination Plant, Eastlink Tollway in Victoria, the Tugun Bypass in Queensland, the Northern Expressway in South Australia, Tallowa Dam Fishlift in New South Wales, Cardinia Urban Growth Area Planning in Victoria and the Ipswich Motorway Upgrade in Queensland.